Graves' Disease Print Email

 Local compressive symptoms

-Pregnancy, not controlled with antithyroid medication
+Pregnancy, not controlled with anti-thyroid medication.

 Patients desiring pregnancy (within a year)

-Recurrence after treatment with antithyroid medications
+Recurrence after treatment with anti-thyroid medications

 Fear of radioactive iodine